 1. Know What You Want—And Be Upfront

-If your only goal is “practice German,” you’ll struggle to sustain a real partnership.
-Clarity beats politeness: Be clear about your level, interests, and goals.
+Be clear.
+Be clear about your level, interests, and goals.
 Don’t expect a stranger to be your unpaid tutor.
 Look for partners with overlapping interests, so your meetings don’t feel forced.
 If your German is A2 or below, consider more structured lessons before jumping into exchanges.
-A true exchange won’t really happen before you have surpassed B1 if you ask me.
-That doesn’t mean that you couldn’t start earlier, after having reached A2 for example.
+You need to be above B1 for a true exchange.
+That doesn't mean that you couldn't start earlier, after having reached A2 for example.
 But the earlier you start speaking with others the more important is it to do things right.

 2. Avoid “Tandem Fatigue” by Setting Boundaries

 Traditional tandem partnerships—half in your language, half in German—sound good on paper.
-But in reality, technically spoken, half the time is lost for each person.
+In reality, half the time is wasted.
 The key: set clear language times and stick to them, or focus entirely on German if your goal is rapid improvement.
-Also, agree on frequency—2-3 short meetings of 40-60mins per week are far more effective than occasional marathons unless of course you just enjoy hanging out with your tandem partner but I wouldn’t call hanging out a tandem then.
+Also, agree on frequency—2-3 short meetings of 40-60mins per week are far more effective than occasional marathons unless you just enjoy hanging out, which isn't a tandem.

 3. Go Digital: Save Time and Money